inkling/Subliminal/CONTRIBUTING.md

 cp -Rf /tmp/appledoc/2.1/Templates/ ~/.appledoc
 ```

 Then choose the "Subliminal Documentation" scheme in Xcode to build the docs.
+If any documentation is incomplete, errors will be generated showing you where.
+The documentation must successfully build on Travis for your pull request to be accepted.

-### Subliminal's non-API documentation
+### Subliminal's Wiki

-Anyone can edit [Subliminal's documentation](https://github.com/inkling/Subliminal/wiki), which is kept on a Github Wiki.
+Anyone can edit [Subliminal's non-API documentation](https://github.com/inkling/Subliminal/wiki), which is kept on a Github Wiki.
 Github Wikis don't support pull requests, so if you're unsure of your edit you can open an issue to discuss your change.